Behrad-P/SevenSegment_lib/README.md

 I tested this library on atmega32 and stm32f103r6 microcontrollers.

-3 types of connections between micro and sevensegments are included in this library.
+3 types of connections between micro and sevensegment are included in this library.

 __1. BCD__